mtuckerb/farkwar-issues/README.md

 # farkwar-issues
-Public repo for farkwar.com (used for making issues tracking public)
+This repo is the public facing repo for farkwar.com.
+It is only here to provide issue tracking to the farkwar community.